 The competition host covers all meals, accommodation and transportation during the entire competition time.
 We will also provide the cost of ticket or up to $1000 per person for travel expenses to all international teams, and up to $350 per person to all North American teams, including Canada and Mexico.
-To aid the organizers in bringing as many teams as possible, advisers flight tickets are not subsidized.
-However, we encourage advisers to attend the competition.
-Hotel and meals will be covered for one adviser per team.
+To aid the organizers in bringing as many teams as possible, advisor's flight tickets are not subsidized.
+However, we encourage advisors to attend the competition.
+Hotel and meals will be covered for one advisor per team.

 The Organizer does not cover any personal expenses or expenses related to activities outside of the Event Schedule.
 Additional travel outside of competition needs are not covered by the Organizers.
 Additionally, it does not cover:

 - Visa costs (the Organizers will help with additional paperwork needed, but will not cover the actual Visa costs)